 Each CGU is tested for impairment annually in the fourth quarter or whenever there is an indication of impairment.
 The recoverable amount of each CGU is normally determined through a value in use calculation.
 To determine value in use for a CGU, estimated future cash flows are discounted to their present values using a pre-tax discount rate reflective of the current market conditions and risks specific to each CGU.
 If the carrying value of a CGU exceeds its recoverable amount, the carrying value of the CGU is reduced to its recoverable amount and impairment charges are recognised immediately within the consolidated income statement.
-Impairment charges other than those related to goodwill may be reversed in future periods if a subsequent test indicates that the recoverable amount has increased.
+Impairment test indicates that the recoverable amount has increased.
 Such recoveries may not exceed a CGU's original carrying value less any depreciation that would have been recognised if no impairment charges were previously recorded.